Does 1 John 1:9 address Christians who are in need of forgiveness or was it addressing the lost?

 In brief, Gnosticism teaches that it is through the revelation of “special” knowledge (Gnosis) that one comprehends the Divine and ascends to the Divine nature.
 This is where things get tricky because they believe in more than one God.

-Nothing in the first chapter if 1 John indicates a Gnostic audience and only a few references anywhere within the letter can even be said to approach such an possibility.
+Nothing in the first chapter if 1 John indicates a Gnostic audience and only a few references anywhere within the letter even imply such an possibility.
 So it seems rather clear that John was NOT addressing Gnostics in his letter.

 On the other hand, Docetism was the thought that all flesh was inherently evil and that all spirit was inherently good.